imicovic/42-philosophers/README.md

 # 42-philosophers

 42-philosophers project is a 42 Wolfsburg introduction to multi-threaded programming.
 It represents a typical dining philosophers problem.
-For more information read subject.
+For detailed information read [subject](en.subject.pdf)

 ## Usage